 History Of Microsoft Linked To History Of Micro-Computers

-While talking of the history of this mega corporation, we also talk of how it obtained the support of micro-computer manufacturing companies (present day OEMs).
+While talking about the history of this mega-corporation, we also talk of how it obtained the support of micro-computer manufacturing companies (present-day OEMs).
 The history of both Microsoft and Micro-Computers are intertwined.
 Either of them cannot be seen in isolation to get a complete picture.
 The story starts from 1975 and continues till 2012, where time has again placed both Microsoft and OEMs at a point that needs to be observed a little finely.
 While Microsoft has made its decision, the OEMs are yet to decide on the roads to tread.

 1975: History of Microsoft Corporation – How It All Began